zaphyr-org/documentation/repositories/1.x/session.md

 <span class="badge badge-soft badge-info">Available since v1.1.0</span>

-The session repository also comes shipped with an array session handler, which stores the session data in an array and prevent the session data from being persisted.
+The session repository also comes shipped with an array session handler, which stores the session data in an array and prevents the session data from being persisted.
 The array session handler is useful for testing purposes:

 ```php
 $handler = new Zaphyr\Session\Handler\ArrayHandler(minutes: 120);